 Observation 8: RAN4 does not provide any guidance on which type of satellite should be tested in TRx and demod test cases if device supports both GSO and NGSO satellites.

+Proposal 4: For UE supporting both GSO and NGSO satellites:

+Demod test cases shall be tested only using NGSO (LEO-600) for new DEMOD requirements in 36.102 and 38.101-5.

+Demod test cases shall be tested only using GSO for legacy DEMOD requirements in 36.101 and 38.101-4

-Proposal 4: For UE supporting both GSO and NGSO satellites, TRx and demod test cases shall be tested only using GSO when zero Doppler conditions apply.
-For this type of devices, frequency error under non-zero Doppler conditions shall be tested for each type of satellite supported by the device.
+RF test cases shall be tested using GSO when zero doppler conditions apply.

 4. References